 Note: This plant is not currently for sale.
 This is an archive page preserved for informational use.

 Click Add to Wishlist to receive an email if this plant is back in stock.

 The Asian terrestrial orchid, Cremastra appendiculata has proved to be easy to grow as long as you give it humus-rich, moist, but well-drained organic soils.
 In appearance, it's like a giant version of our native cranefly orchid (Tipularia discolor).
 The 1' long x 2" wide green leaves emerge in the fall and remain until April when they begin to go dormant as the flower spikes appear.
-The 1' tall flower spikes are topped in late April/early May (NC) with small, mauvy-lavender, pendent tubular flowers...very cute, but certainly not what I'd call showy.
+The 1' tall flower spikes are topped in late April/early May (NC) with small, mauvy-lavender, pendent tubular flowers...very cute, but don't expect a cypripedium.
 To quote Abe Lincoln, "People who like this sort of thing will find this the sort of thing they like."